SkydivingAngel/ASP.NET-Core-Strongly-Typed-Configuration-Settings-Example/README.md

 		services.Configure<AppSettings>(Configuration.GetSection("AppSettings"));

-3)Use Dependency Injection to pass the Class "AppSettings":
+3. Use Dependency Injection to pass the Class "AppSettings":

 Example of DI in controller: